 We will normally seek your consent to process criminal offence data.

-We will keep your information confidential, but we may share it in certain circumstances, where we have a lawful basis to do so, for the purposes set out in this notice with:
+We will keep your information confidential, but we may share it in certain circumstances, where we have a lawful basis to do so, for the purposes set out in this notice with one or more entities or individuals in the following groups:

 We'll supply your personal data to credit reference agencies (CRAs) so that they can provide us with supplementary information for the following purposes: